ryanamannion/helpfulnessprediction/README.md

 metadata, can we engineer features that allow us to accurately predict a review's helpfulness without the need for users to vote?

-## `example.py`
+## `example.md`

-`example.py` contains an example on how this code can be implemented from beginning to finish, as well as recommendations on how to test the code for functionality, given the long processing times of feature extraction
+`example.md` contains examples on how this code can be implemented from beginning to finish via the command line and python implementation.
+It also recommends how to test the code for functionality given the long processing times of feature extraction

 ## `data_util.py`
 Example usage: